Click HERE for the UNODC topic guide.

 The UN Office on Drugs and Crime is a UN specialized agency tasked with the responsibility of countering international crime and illicit drugs.
 The UNODC serves as the primary global force in crime prevention, criminal justice reform, terrorism prevention, anti-corruption initiatives, as well as technical assistance and alternative development programmes.

-Makayla Harmon, UNODC Chair
+Ambria Williams, UNODC Chair

-5) What is your favorite SHSMUN memory?
+3.)
+What is your Favorite SHSMUN memory?

 Unmoderated caucuses.
 I always enjoy talking to the other delegates about super resolutions or random things.

 5.)What's your favorite quote?

 “Why do we fall?
 So we can learn to pick ourselves back up” - Batman Begins

 “It’s not who I am underneath, but what I do that defines me”- Batman Begins